 Students accepted for admission who have completed previous graduate-level coursework from Adler University or another graduate institution may apply to have their previous coursework considered for transfer credit.
 A maximum of 24 semester credits may be transferred into the PSYD program.
+It should be noted that in order to maintain the teaching and training standards required by regulatory bodies, requests for transfer credits are evaluated rigorously by a committee of subject matter experts.
+Transfer credits are only granted to courses that meet the content and instructional requirements of the PsyD program.

-Adler does not grant credit for any curriculum requirements based on prior learning assessment.
+Adler University does not grant credit for any curriculum requirements based on prior learning assessment.